Highbury College: Areas of learning

-Highbury NCTJ Diploma in Journalism was recognised as the best-performing newspaper journalism fast-track course in the country for 2007/8.
-Former Highbury journalism students include political correspondent John Pienaar, presenter Simon Reeves and former ITV news reader Mark Austin.

 Origins

 The history of Highbury College can be traced back to the Borough of Portsmouth and Gosport School of Science and Art, a privately funded organisation that was founded in 1870.
 The main function of the school was to train dockworkers and engineers.

 In 1894, the school's science and technology courses were brought under the control of the local authorities as the Borough of Portsmouth Municipal Technical Institute.
 The Institute had three main departments: Chemistry, Mathematics & Physics, and Civil & Mechanical Engineering.
 Most students attended evening courses.
 By 1903, subjects taught included hygiene, biology, physiology, woodcarving, navigation, nautical astronomy and dressmaking.

 In 1908, the institute was renamed the Portsmouth Municipal College.
 Within a few years the college was offering external degree courses recognised by the University of London.
 The Municipal College was designated a regional College by the Department of Education and Science in the 1950s and renamed the Portsmouth College of Technology.

 As a result of the continued expansion of adult and technical education the Local Education Authority (LEA) decided to establish a branch college at Cosham, which provided wider access to Portsmouth and the surrounding areas.
 This was intended to enable the Portsmouth College of Technology to concentrate on courses at graduate and postgraduate level, which it has done ever since – initially as Portsmouth Polytechnic and more recently as the University of Portsmouth.